We provide a host of

 Provides detailed analysis of potential matches between Employees and Jobs, including Skill-level comparisons.

-The internal mobility export provides an overview of potential matches between Employees and Jobs within the organisation, including adjacent Skills and how closely they align with the required Skills for the job.
+The internal mobility explained export provides an overview of potential matches between Employees and Jobs within the organisation, including adjacent Skills and how closely they align with the required Skills for the job.

-Internal Mobility: Contains both the best matching Employees for each Job and the best matching Jobs for each Employee.
+This export contains both the best matching Employees for each Job and the best matching Jobs for each Employee.

 Currently supported output formats are: